rauls4/GitHubExplorer/README.md

 Basic repo data is serialized using a codable struct which can be used to display more details about each repo.

 The project uses no third party libraries or frameworks.
+It was written in Swift 4.